Tennis-Collins ends Cornet run to reach Australian Open semi-finals | Sports-Games

 - Australia

-Danielle Collins ended Alize Cornet's dream run at the Australian Open with a 7-5 6-1 win to reach her second semi-final at Melbourne Park on Wednesday.
-After breaking Cornet to take the first set, the American 27th seed ramped up the aggression to take the next five games at Rod Laver Arena.
+It led to a diagnosis of endometriosis, which occurs when tissue similar to the womb lining grows in other places, usually within the pelvic cavity.
+Collins had surgery last April and it has been a long road back to her first Grand Slam semi-final since 2019 in Melbourne.

+"When you're dealing with that type of physical pain multiple weeks out of the month, you're not putting yourself in a position to be able to perform consistently and to be at your best whether as an athlete or a person," she told reporters.
+"I think I certainly feel a lot freer just not having to deal with the symptoms that I used to deal with, that not being a continuous issue that I'm dealing with on a daily basis."

-Cornet, playing her first Grand Slam quarter-final in her 63rd main draw appearance at a major, finally held serve to make Collins serve out the match.
-Collins showed no nerves as she hammered a forehand down the line to earn two match points, then sealed it when Cornet thudded a forehand into the net.
+Collins' fitness was on full display during a sweltering morning match at Rod Laver Arena, the 27th seed ramping up the aggression to blow Cornet off the court in the second set.
+She showed no nerves as she hammered a forehand down the line to earn two match points, then sealed it when Cornet thudded a forehand into the net.

-"It feels incredible," Collins, who made the 2019 semi-finals, said in her on-court interview.
+"It feels incredible," said Collins.
 "Especially after some of the health challenges I've had.

-"To be able to compete with these women, it's such an honour."
-Collins will play the winner of Iga Swiatek and Kaia Kanepi for a place in the final.
+"To be able to compete with these women, it's such an honor," Collins said that more open discussions could help women players cope with periods better and manage performance.

+"I think anytime you're dealing with injuries, I think there's certainly a science behind looking at your menstrual cycles," she said.
+"I think it's an important discussion that medical teams can have with athletes."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)